uit-no/hpc-doc/general/jobs.rst

 Partitions and services
 ------------------------

-SLURM differs slightly from Torque with respect to definitions of various parameters, and what was known as queues in Torque may be covered by both ``--partition=...`` and ``--qos=...``.
+SLURM differs slightly from the previous Torque system with respect to definitions of various parameters, and what was known as queues in Torque may be covered by both ``--partition=...`` and ``--qos=...``.

 We have the following partitions:

 short:
     Used for testing your scripts.
 Up to 1 hour of walltime.

 normal:
     The default partition.
 Multi nodes (i.e. more than 20 cores) and up to 48 hrs of walltime.